Key Research Areas

 Our thrust areas include:

 Optimum development and functioning of the nervous system is very important for quality of life.
 Health of nervous system is indicated by good cognition, memory, and sensory-motor functions.
-Impaired nervous system function can manifest differentially, for example, as impaired memory, altered sense organ function, abnormal body movement -motor activities, speech deterioration etc. These phenomena are observed in age related neurodegenerative disorders like Alzheimer’s and Parkinson’s diseases.
+Impaired nervous system function can manifest differentially, for example, as impaired memory, altered sense organ function, abnormal body movement/motor activities, speech deterioration etc. These phenomena are observed in age related neurodegenerative disorders like Alzheimer’s and Parkinson’s diseases.

 Currently available heath solutions offer limited symptomatic relief and almost nothing for neurodegenerative disease correction or inhibition.
-Research suggests that healthy life style and use of nootropic food and neutraceuticals can enhance health of nervous system and prevent occurrence of diseases including neurodegenerative disorders.
+Research suggests that healthy life style and use of nootropic food and nutraceuticals can enhance health of nervous system and prevent occurrence of diseases including neurodegenerative disorders.
+Ayurveda offers Rasayana therapy for longer healthspan and lifespan via prevention, restriction and cure of diseases.
+A special category of Rasayana called Medhyarasayana (Ayurvedic nootropics) are indicated for optimal functioning of nervous system as evidenced by enhanced cognition.
 However, wider and intensive application of these healthcare solutions requires meticulous scientific analysis including research on mechanism of action.

 Research from our group is mainly focused on,